 Hari lost a total of 16kg by the end of the REWIND* programme.

 I also used to get injured quite frequently at the gym.
 It felt like it was all a vicious cycle: I would go to the gym, get injured and so stop going for a very long time, and then repeat.
-My GP recommended the REWIND programme and encouraged me to stick to it.
+My GP recommended that I joined a remission programme and encouraged me to stick to it.